5 Tips For Fishing Without Bait

 Dapping

-Dapping is the most effective and most straightforward method for catching fish without bait.
+Dapping is the most effective and straightforward method for catching fish without bait.
 All you have to do is dangle and tap the hook of the water surface to make it seem like an insect or small fly playing on the water.
-To do this, you need a lightweight spinning rod and reel with a 4lb test fishing line and tie a small hook on it, and you’re good to go.

 Despite sounding ridiculous, this method does work, and the only drawback is you need to fish in shallow water.
 Plus, you will be looking to catch fish right beneath your vessel.
 However, Dapping works perfectly even when you don’t have bait.